-Another new development on the tobacco research and control landscape is the Affordable Care Act (ACA).
-The ACA new rules on preventative care will add over 30 million new people to the health care roles and can provide counseling and smoking cessation services to most.
+Another new development affecting the field is the implementation of the Affordable Care Act (ACA).
+The ACA new rules on preventative care will add over 30 million new people to the health care roles and will support providing counseling and smoking cessation services to most.
 However, people on Medicaid who are not pregnant are not guaranteed coverage of cessation treatments.
 Hence, it will fall to the States to guarantee this potential benefit.
 What will California do; will the ACA actually expand cessation services; will the ACA save Californian lives and health care cost?
 These questions among others are new and important research questions that we are confronting in the new tobacco control landscape.